 Susan married Rod Lewis on the 21st of May 2005 in New York.
 Rod is a consultant while Susan works in the publishing industry.
-They currently live in Rye, UK with a summer house in Le Bec Helloiun in France, but hope to retire to France and open a guest house.
+Following retirement they moved from Rye in the UK to Le Bec Helloiun in France, where they opened a guest house.
 They have no children.

 From 1976 onwards Cora spent all of July and August at Cove Cottage in Dunmore East, Co.
 Waterford, while I joined her for week-ends and for two weeks in July.
 Since I retired, we seem to spend many of the winter week-ends here as well as May and June.

 Old photo of Ladies Cove showing bathing boxes for the private dressing of the female bathers